YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2021/20210410-sisyphus-the-myth-explained.md

 +++
-title = "(Updated) 「Sisyphus: The Myth」 Explained Logically" description = "Confused about the ending of 「Sisyphus: The Myth」?"	# For Schema.org; OpenGraph; Twitter Cards
+title = "(Updated) 《Sisyphus: The Myth》 Explained Logically" description = "Confused about the ending of 《Sisyphus: The Myth》?"	# For Schema.org; OpenGraph; Twitter Cards

 date = "2021-04-10T21:12:21+08:00"
 #lastmod = "2021-04-10T21:12:21+08:00"